mcmah309/containeryard/README.md

 ---
 Alternatively the `yaml` configuration block can be omitted.
 Or if both the `yaml` and `dockerfile`/`containerfile` blocks are omitted, then the file is just interpreted as a regular Containerfile without any configuration (example [here](https://github.com/mcmah309/containeryard/blob/master/examples/local_python_dev_with_cuda/local.Containerfile)).

-For [independent modules](#independent-modules), the file instead has an additional Containerfile section.
+For [independent modules](#independent-modules), the file has an additional Containerfile section.

 ### Module Parts